-Anchored tree protection measures are used to control lateral bank erosion.
+Light and heavy anchored tree protection measures are used to control lateral bank erosion.
 Construction typically requires clearance of the site adjacent to the berm edge, and anchoring of trees or tree bundles in place with anchor ropes and deadmen.

-- Temporary effects on water quality from sediment disturbance during construction - Temporary disruption of in-stream and bed habitats during construction - Impacts on natural riverbed processes including erosion and flooding of berm areas, which in turn effects natural character - Possible disturbance of native vegetation within the berms and impact on Significant Natural Areas - Possible removal of long-tailed bat roosting habitat (in South Canterbury only) - Change of flow paths causing moving erosion elsewhere; for example, at the edge of the worksite if the length of the control is insufficient, or to adjacent infrastructure - If bank erosion occurs behind the anchored tree line, the exposed anchors could become a navigational hazard if not removed or repaired.
-If this occurs, they must be removed immediately
+- Temporary effects on water quality from sediment disturbance during construction - Temporary disruption of in-stream and bed habitats during construction - Change of flow paths causing moving erosion elsewhere; for example, at the edge of the worksite if the length of the control is insufficient, or to adjacent infrastructure